YunoJuno-Hiring/candidate-test-e12cb576/README.md

 You are free to use whatever third party libraries or plugins you want, if you feel it is necessary.

+You can run `yarn prepare` to install pre-commit library Husky.
+This will mean all files are linted at commit stage.

 ## 📈 Goals

 The goal is to build on this barebones react project into an functioning application.